birkmose/birkmose-oidc-examples/dotnet/basic/README.md

 docker-compose up
 ```

-Once the containers have started (it will take a few seconds the first time you run it, as the dotnet SDK needs to be downloaded, and the example has to be compiled), you can access the example OIDC example in your browser at `http://localhost:3000`.
+Once the containers have started, you can access the example OIDC example in your browser at `http://localhost:3000`.
+Please note, that it will take a few seconds the first time you run it, as the dotnet SDK needs to be downloaded, and the example has to be compiled.

 ## Example Structure

 The example runs several containers:

 * `heimdall`: The Heimdall backend itself.
 The configuration files for Heimdall are stored in the [HeimdallConfig](./HeimdallConfig) folder.
-`oidc_demo_client`: A simple React-based single-page app (SPA), that acts as a public OIDC client that we will use to authenticate our end-user using the Idp Example.
+* `oidc_demo_client`: A simple React-based single-page app (SPA), that acts as a public OIDC client that we will use to authenticate our end-user using the Idp Example.
 The source code for this SPA can be found in the [client/OidcExampleClient](../../client/OidcExampleClient/) folder.
 Configuration for the SPA OIDC client is stored in the [OidcDemoClientConfig](./OidcDemoClientConfig/) folder.
 * `basic_idp_example`: The Basic Idp example itself, programmed using .NET6, and the ASP.NET Core MVC Framework.
 The source for this example can be found in the [BasicIdpExample](./BasicIdpExample/) folder.